-SCL Content: The SCL language in its full scope allows to describe a model of the substation comprising of three basic parts:
+The SCL language in its full scope allows to describe a model of the substation comprising of three basic parts:

-Substation: describes the single line diagram of the substation, primary equipment and functions; The substation equipment such as a Circuit Breaker is "connected" to the virtual logical nodes contained in the IED

-IED: describes all the hardware devices (IEDs) used in the substation automation system.
+- Substation: describes the single line diagram of the substation, primary equipment and functions; The substation equipment such as a Circuit Breaker is "connected" to the virtual logical nodes contained in the IED; - IED: describes all the hardware devices (IEDs) used in the substation automation system.
 The data model implemented in the IED including its logical devices and logical nodes are described in this part.
-IEDs are connected to the communication system via its access-points type templates describing which data and attributes are used by the IEDs. (see Figure 2).

-Communication: describes logically possible connections between IEDs in sub-networks by means of access-points (communication ports)
+IEDs are connected to the communication system via its accesspoints; - Communication: describes logically possible connections between IEDs in sub-networks by means of access-points (communication ports).